yandex/mapsapi-codestyle/js.md

 ```

 ###Arrays
-  * When enumerating elements of a literal array, spaces should be typed after the coma only:
+  * When enumerating elements in an array literal, spaces should be typed after the comma only:

 ```javascript
 var fellowship = ['foo', 'bar', 'baz'];